 Fig. 8.
-Interaction of internet of things-enabled smart vehicles with road navigation systems [82].
+Interaction of IoT-enabled smart vehicles with road navigation systems [82].

-17 | Enhancement of Ride Comfortability in Internet of Things-Enabled Smart Vehicles
+17 | Enhancement of Ride Comfortability in IoT-Enabled Smart Vehicles

 One of the key benefits of IoT-enabled smart vehicles is the enhanced ride comfortability they provide to passengers.
 By leveraging IoT sensors and connectivity, these vehicles can collect and analyze real-time data to optimize various aspects of the ride experience, such as temperature control, seat adjustments, and entertainment options.
 IoT-enabled smart vehicles can enhance ride comfortability through the following ways: